accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. When the screen loads, if a sound is triggered automatically, check
 	- that the sound sequence lasts 3 seconds or less;
-	- or that a device (a button, for example) on the element that triggered the sound, or on the screen, can be used to stop it;
+	- or that a component (a button, for example) on the element that triggered the sound, or on the screen, can be used to stop it;
 	- or that the volume of the sequence can be controlled by the user, independently of the system volume control.
 1. If this is the case, the criterion is validated.